HEnquist/pycamilladsp/docs/install.md

 The way to set up a Python environment and install pyCamillaDSP depends on what operating system is used.
 Linux normally comes with Python preinstalled, while Windows does not.
-MacOS is somewhere in between in that it comes with a limited Python .
+MacOS is somewhere in between in that it comes with a limited Python installation.

 ### Linux
 Most linux distributions have the required Python 3.6 or newer installed by default.